slatron/slatron.github.io/_posts/2014-10-11-gulp-build.markdown

 title:  "My Opinionated Gulp / Angular Build"
 date:   2014-10-11 17:46:00
 categories: gulp angular
+desc: I was quite the late bloomer when it came to learning build systems.
+In my defense, it was never really neseccary for the type of code I was writing.
 ---

 I was quite the late bloomer when it came to learning build systems.
 In my defense, it was never really neseccary for the type of code I was writing.
 My background is in building websites for ad agencies.
 The intent was always to build a system of code that could maintain consistancy between sites.
 But ever-changing / non-existant requirements and deadlines made putting time into an overriding system challenging.